Make-School-Courses/WEB-1.0-Web-Foundations/lessons/lesson-06.md

 The next step is to apply styles based on the screen size.

-CSS works with a set of **media queries**.
-These allow you to target styles based the platform or screen size.
+CSS works with a set of **media queries.** Media queries allow you to give specific styles based on the screen size of the device viewing the website.

 ### Video + Discussion